diamonds / wild tales + lost trails

 • Authenticity is at the absolute core of everything we do on our trips, and this philosophy extends to the food that we eat, from the meals that we share in the mornings & evenings to the smallest of snacks on the trail.

-In the Serra do Espinhaço, specifically, dairy plays a critical role in the economy and kitchen, with several local cheeses having attained significant national and even international acclaim in recent years.
+In the Serra do Espinhaço, specifically, dairy plays an outsized role in the economy & kitchen, with local cheeses having attained significant national and even international acclaim in recent years.
 At the breakfast table, cakes, breads, and pastries like quitandas and pão de queijo (ubiquitous across Brazil, but decidedly more famous in Minas) often make appearances alongside local fruits & yogurt, while lunches & dinners tend to feature any number of starches (potatoes, pasta, farofa, and angu—similar to polenta), stewed or sautéed vegetables (collared greens are particularly common, but also okra, zucchini, carrots, pumpkin, and cabbage), torresmo (pork cracklings; ubiquitous across Minas), and a home-raised protein (usually chicken or pork, but sometimes stewed or salted beef), along with the ever-present arroz e feijão (rice & beans).

 As a final note about home-cooking and restaurants: many of the folks preparing our do so with great humility & gratitude.
 With the possible exception of Diamantina (where we’ll enjoy more sophisticated meals on the first & final evenings of the Expedition), the Espinhaço is not a wealthy region, nor does it receive much in the way of international tourism.
 For many of our hosts & hostesses, cooking for a group of famished foreigners is both a rare treat & an event to be taken seriously.
 We consider it a privilege to break bread with them.

-While we’ll have plenty of home-cooked meals during the Expedition, we’ll also enjoy a large variety of meals in other settings—particularly during Chapters II & III.
-During our 5-day traverse of Sempre Vivas National Park (in Chapter II) we’ll be eating rustic tropeiro-style camp grub: hearty portions of rice, beans, farinha, and salted beef cooked on a cast-iron kitchen (carried by our pack mule) over the campfire.
+While we’ll have plenty of home-cooked meals during the Expedition, we’ll also enjoy a variety of meals in other settings—particularly during Chapters II & III.
+During our initial 5-day traverse of Sempre Vivas National Park (in Chapter II) we’ll eat rustic tropeiro-style camp grub: hearty portions of rice, beans, farinha, and salted beef cooked on a cast-iron kitchen (carried by our pack mule) over the campfire.
 In Chapter III, we’ll eat at a variety of establishments, from excellent pousadas to fancy resorts to gourmet burgers & Brazilian-style pizzas.

-We’re passionate about bringing travelers into the wide range of realities that exist in this part of the planet, and spending time with local families is an essential part of that.
-Given that each of the 6 homes differs greatly in terms of location, appearance, hygiene, privacy, connectivity, and comfort, as well as the nature and number of folks living in the household, however, it’s tricky to generalize about the experiences as a whole.
+We’re dedicated to bringing travelers into the wide range of realities that exist in this part of the planet, and spending time with local families is an essential part of that.
+Given that each of the homes we’ll be staying in during this trip differ greatly in terms of their location, appearance, hygiene, privacy, connectivity, and comfort, as well as the nature and number of folks living in the household, however, it’s tricky to generalize about the experiences as a whole.

 If you’ve read this far, we think you’ll love it, and we guarantee it will be one of the most memorable & enriching experiences of your time here.

-• Walking along uneven trails, pot-holed dirt roads, and large (& small) rocks for weeks on end can take a toll on any of us.
-We employ a 4x4 support vehicle on every day of the trip.
-In the event of a non-life-threatening injury, travelers have the option of returning home or (hopefully) remaining on the trip with us.
-Should a tired or injured traveler choose to continue with the group in the support vehicle, we have a separate itinerary that will keep that traveler close to us while allowing them to experience the region by vehicle as opposed to foot.
+In the event of a non-life-threatening injury, travelers will have the option of returning home or (hopefully) remaining on the Expedition.
+Should a tired or injured traveler elect to continue with the Expedition, they will be able to do so in one of our support vehicles, with a separate itinerary that will keep them close by while allowing them to experience the region by vehicle as opposed to foot.

 On certain days (such as Day 7) when horses or pack mules are available, injured or tired travelers may opt to use those animals as transportation until reaching our destination.

 Life-threatening injuries will be treated as such, with travelers being escorted to the appropriate local facilities, where further determinations will be made.
 It is imperative that you have purchased travel insurance prior to your trip with us.
-For more information, please see our application or feel free to contact us.
+For more information, please see our Application or feel free to contact us.

 Generally speaking, veganism, vegetarianism, lactose intolerance, gluten intolerance, kosher, keto, dairy-free, diabetic, and low carb diets will not pose a problem on this Expedition, but it’s imperative that we a) understand the nature of the restriction(s); and b) have ample time (60 days absolute minimum) to prepare a meal plan for you, given the complex nature of the trip.